 Approximately 90 minutes long, this walking tour covers the Funk Zone: Santa Barbara’s converted warehouse district.
-This tour is ideal for those that want to know more about the history of this blue collar/industrial part of town and how it has transitioned over time while getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 10 square block area.
+This tour is ideal for learning about the history of this blue collar/industrial part of town and how it has transitioned over time, while also getting an overview of the wine tasting rooms, brew pubs, eateries and art galleries offered in the 10 square block area.
 All tour goers get a Funk Zone Map; a very handy reference guide that lists more than 60 tasting rooms, restaurants and art studios.
 A wine tasting option ($8 per person for 3 tastings) adds to the experience.
 (The tasting occurs in the middle of the tour and adds 30 minutes to the tour length.)

 What You Will Learn